arrangabriel/simpleSudoku/README.md

 # simpleSudoku
-A simple sudoku game template in the terminal.
+A simple sudoku game template for the terminal.